AriEncarnacion/basic_image_augmentation/README.md

 # Baic Image Augmentation with PILLOW (PIL)
-This script transforms images.
+This script transforms JPEG images.
 Options include horizontal flip, vertical flip, and rotation.

 ## Setup
 Please ensure you have Python interpreter version 3.7.6 or later installed on your system.
 You can check this via: